-I'm Joshua Crowley, a Sydney-based designer who has spent the last decade designing and building innovative web apps.
-I’m very proud of my skillsets, as they’ve all been learned on the job – through my collaboration with peers, and personal study.
+I'm Joshua Crowley, a Sydney-based design engineer who has spent the last decade designing and building innovative web apps.
+I'm very proud of my skillsets, as they've all been learned on the job – through my collaboration with peers, and personal study.

-The things I’ve learnt were not always so accessible, and for me that’s turned me passionate about nurturing the next generation of designers through teaching UX and Web at the University of Technology Sydney and General Assembly.
+The things I've learnt were not always so accessible, and for me that's made me passionate about nurturing the next generation of designers and builders.
+I've taught UX and Web at the University of Technology Sydney and General Assembly, and today I run hands-on AI workshops through my own education practice, Jagged Peaks Club.

 Print design is where my passion for UX started.
 Throughout school and university, I created magazines and physical artifacts that I loved sharing with others.
 This hands-on experience fostered my appreciation for iteration, collaboration, and user connection—fundamentals that still guide my approach to product design today.